siddarthkalra/siddarthkalra.github.io/_posts/2019-03-15-collection-of-keypaths.md

 printPropertyName(keyPath: \Dog.age) // prints age
 {% endhighlight %}

-`NSExpression` is a great Apple API that gives us the ability to retrieve the property name a `KeyPath`, if the property is annotated with `@objc`.
+`NSExpression` is a great Apple API that gives us the ability to retrieve the property name of a `KeyPath`, if the property is annotated with `@objc`.

 Next, I wanted the ability to pass in a collection of `KeyPaths` like so: